jacoblurye/imprint/README.md

 ## imprint

-Convert images to string representations (and, when I get around to it, videos, too).
+Convert images (and, when I get around to it, videos) to string representations.

 For example: